d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 The final rule basically says that the smallest norm is achieved by a matrix or vector consisting of all zeros.
 It is possible to define a norm that gives zero norm to nonzero matrices, but you cannot give nonzero norm to zero matrices.
-That may seem like a mouthful, but if you digest it then you probably have grepped the important concepts here.
+That may seem like a mouthful, but if you digest it then you probably have grokked the important concepts here.

 If you remember Euclidean distances (think Pythagoras' theorem) from grade school, then non-negativity and the triangle inequality might ring a bell.